 It’s a magnificent course with ever-changing scenery from rural pasture to sweeping views across the Irish Sea.
 The highlight is the mountain section past Snaefell (a Norse name meaning ‘Snow Mountain’) between Ramsey and the Creg-Ny-Baa pub on the descent back into Douglas.
 The course distance is 37.7 miles (60.7 km) with 2132 ft of ascent; two laps is 75.5 miles with 4264 ft of ascent and three laps is 113.2 miles with 6396 ft of ascent.

-For 2019 we have requested a road closure on the mountain section for the duration of the sportive.
-If this is refused then please note that unlike during the TT the roads will be open to normal traffic during the Isle of Man CC so all cyclists must ride responsibly and obey the Isle of Man traffic laws.
+For 2019 we have, for the first time, been granted a road closure (on both sides of the carriageway) on the mountain section for the duration of the sportive.
+This opens up the opportunity for all kinds of fun!
+On the rest of the course the roads will be open to normal traffic during the Isle of Man CC so all cyclists must ride responsibly and obey the Isle of Man traffic laws.
 For this reason the start may be staggered at 30 second intervals.
 All junctions will be signed and all right-turn junctions will be marshalled.
 When you register you will receive full course notes, course map and elevation profile and a GPX file to upload to a GPS unit.

 If there is bad weather on the mountain (high winds and / or fog) on the day of the event then as a contingency we will put you on the coastal road from Ramsey through Laxey.
 This will make your lap only slightly longer (39.25 miles), but has a similar elevation to the mountain road and great sea views.
 We will only do this if absolutely necessary and in conjunction with the IOM police unit.

 Greenrock will provide both medical and mechanical support for you and your bicycle.
 There will be at least two marked support cars travelling around the course and one motorbike to ensure everyone’s safety and deal with any issues promptly.